 By Nolan Arentz –

-Where did I stay after this concert was over?
+Where did I stay after my time with Jack from The Garage?
 Great question.
-It was at the Graduate Minneapolis.
+It was at the Graduate Hotel Minneapolis.
 An impressive and cozy hotel right next to the University of Minnesota.
-This hotel is right next to Surly Brewing, making it the perfect stay for a weekend.

 Save Our Stages – Click Here